-“First of all there is the social aspect of meeting other people and helping them.
-There is nothing more pleasing and satisfying than being given a lovely smile and even a “high five “at the end of a social with care home residents.
-Secondly, is the aspect that you are helping yourself to a fitter lifestyle, for example being leader of my walking group leads me to walking in the fresh air and discovering and visiting places that you would not do on your own.
+“First of all, there is the social aspect of meeting other people and helping them.
+There is nothing more pleasing and satisfying than being given a lovely smile and even a 'high five' at the end of a social with care home residents.
+Secondly, is the aspect that you are helping yourself to a fitter lifestyle, for example being the leader of my walking group leads me to walk in the fresh air and discovering and visiting places that you would not do on your own.
 Lastly being a volunteer working under the guidance of Avril Clerkson has given me the opportunity of giving people confidence and losing the fear of water in my Buddy Swimming group.”

 To find out more contact the Ageing Well Co-ordinator on 01506 237950 or email firstname.lastname@example.org